Exorcism and Exorcism Movie

 Evil spirits enter us through many ways as indicated in the examples below.

-In some cases, evil spirits enter an innocent victim.
+In some cases, evil spirits enter an apparently innocent victim or a victim held guilty by original sin.
 The victim may be an unborn baby who is cursed from the mother's womb.
-The curse can be from a jealous relative, friend, enemy, or even the child's own parents.
+The curse can be from original sin or from a jealous relative, friend, enemy, or even the child's own parents.

 Those who Choose Evil